aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D28: Didn't get much time today.
 Read few blogs and worked on datacamp .
 Took some time off for relaxing watched movie  and I am telling you all if you get stressed first pamper yourself and then try for something else

 D29: Revised major concepts in python and got certificate of completion and read blogs and continued with lesson 6 ai track.

+D30 : Praticed python programming and continued with lesson 6 .
+(26th January)